 Recognition and Accreditation of Language Studies

+Please see the instructions on recognition of language and communication studies.
 The University of Applied Sciences can for a special reason exempt a student from all or some of the language proficiency requirements.
 Previous language studies can be recognised and compensated according to certain principles.
 Secondary level language studies will not be credited, and they cannot compensate any higher education studies, because they are included in the admission requirements.